paulosuzart/paulosuzart.github.io/_posts/2017-10-04-type-safety-orm-and-dependency-injection-node.md

 For this case we used [TypeORM](http://typeorm.io/) and considering a lib in its early `0.1.0-alpha5.0`, I have seen few projects with such maturity and excellence in the Node world.

-It resembles Hibernate, but simpler and with a powerful [`QueryBuilder`](http://typeorm.io/#/select-query-builder) API that don't get on your way.
+It resembles ~~Hibernate~~, but simpler and with a powerful [`QueryBuilder`](http://typeorm.io/#/select-query-builder) API that don't get on your way.
 Take the simple entity definition below as example.

 ``` typescript